via-work/lever-php/README.md

 Lever::opportunities()->create($newOpportunity);
 ```

-When and update endpoint is available, you can do it as follows:
+When an update endpoint is available, you can do it as follows:

 ``` php
 $posting = [